Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Reference standards for the CSRD

-The CSRD mandates that sustainability information be prepared following European Sustainability Reporting Standards (ESRS), developed by the European Financial Reporting Advisory Group (EFRAG).
-These standards provide detailed guidelines to ensure consistency and comparability.
+The CSRD stipulates that sustainability information must be prepared in accordance with the European Sustainability Reporting Standards (ESRS) developed by the European Financial Reporting Advisory Group (EFRAG).
+These standards provide detailed guidance on how to apply the requirements of the Directive, ensuring consistency and comparability of the information.

-Companies can also use other internationally recognized frameworks, such as the Global Reporting Initiative (GRI) Standards or the Sustainability Accounting Standards Board (SASB), to supplement the information provided.
+In addition to the ESRS, companies may use other internationally recognized standards and frameworks, such as the Global Reporting Initiative (GRI) Standards or the Sustainability Accounting Standards Board (SASB) Standards, to complement the information disclosed.

 Integration with other frameworks: GRI, SASB, and TCFD

-• TCFD: Provides a framework for disclosing climate-related risks and opportunities.
+- TCFD: TCFD recommendations provide a framework for disclosing information related to climate change–related risks and opportunities.

 Risk and opportunity assessment under the CSRD

-The CSRD requires companies to identify, assess, and manage sustainability-related risks and opportunities, both short-term and long-term:
+The CSRD requires companies to identify, assess, and manage sustainability-related risks and opportunities.
+This includes both short-term risks and opportunities and those that may arise over the long term.

 • Physical risks: Related to climate impacts like sea-level rise, extreme weather events, or resource scarcity.